Vincent-wq/Replicability-of-PD-ICA/readme.md

 # Under Construction

 # Project: Reproducibility of PD-ICA and ET/PD/NC comparison
-The aim of this project is to first test the reproducibility of PD-ICA networks in a small local dataset.
+The aim of this project is to test the reproducibility and replicatability of PD-ICA networks from [(Yashar, etal.
+2015)](https://elifesciences.org/articles/08440) in a small local dataset and make it reproducible or replicatable if possible or investigate the reasons why it is not replicatable or replicatable.
+The ultimate goal of this project is to augment the inferences done with small local dataset with the avalable information from larger open dataset.

 # Research questions and progress
 1. Can we reproduce the PD-ICA with the original data?